Aviv-public/Aviv-Web-Technical-Test/README.md

 Example: http://listingapi:5000/listings/32682?page=7

 The number of pages is different for each _arrondissement_: from zero to dozens of pages.
-You will have to imagine a mechanism that can be adapted to the number of pages to browse.
-There are multiple implementations possible.
+A mechanism is already implemented to adapt to the number of pages.
+How could we improve this mechanism ? **There are multiple implementations possible.**

 ### 1.3 - Extracting listings properties